-Slicers, whether they’re on the biceps or calf, are very nasty submission holds that are not completely legal in BJJ.
-Still, after achieving a certain level they become available and offer great variability in attack.
-AS such, people tend to use the calf slicer more nowadays, but the biceps slicer is still somewhat of an afterthought at best.
+Slicers, whether they’re on the bicep or calf, are very nasty submission holds that are not completely legal in BJJ.
+Still, after achieving a certain level they become available and offer great variability in the attack.
+As such, people tend to use the calf slicer more nowadays, but the bicep slicer is still somewhat of an afterthought at best.
 Those that know it understands its potential, but for some reason, it doesn’t find its way into the arsenal of many top-level grapplers.
-The biceps slicer is one of those submissions that got forgotten for a bit, making it a prime candidate for a huge comeback!
+The bicep slicer is one of those submissions that got forgotten for a bit, making it a prime candidate for a huge comeback!
 With today’s setups and mechanical details, you’ll be able to slap it on lighting fast and surprise everyone!
-Let’s start slicing.
+Let’s start at slicing.

-However, it is worth noting that under different rulesets, biceps slicers are usually legal.
+However, it is worth noting that under different rulesets, bicep slicers are usually legal.
 Under ADCC, EBI and a bunch of other modern format rules, all submissions are legal at all levels.
-As such, make a note of always checking the status of the biceps slicer before you enter a competition in which you intend to use it.
+As such, make a note of always checking the status of the bicep slicer before you enter a competition in which you intend to use it.

-The biceps slicer, as a submission, is extremely versatile, You can catch it from pretty much anywhere, and you can use either your arm or your legs to get the tap.
-In certain cases, you can actually use both your arms and your legs for an ultra tight slicer.
+The bicep slicer, as a submission, is extremely versatile, you can catch it from pretty much anywhere, and you can use either your arm or your legs to get the tap.
+In certain cases, you can actually use both your arms and your legs for an ultra-tight slicer.

-The biceps slicer works in a really simple manner.
+The bicep slicer works in a really simple manner.
 You take a bony part of your limbs, usually the shinbone or the forearm bone and you wedge it as deep as you can in the elbow crease of your opponent.
 As far as setting it up, if you achieve this you’re halfway there.
 What’s left is the compression part.
-To finish a biceps slicer, you need to find a way to push the opponent’s forearm towards their biceps.
-As you have your shin or forearm in the elbow crease, this puts the bottom biceps tendon under extreme pressure.
+To finish a bicep slicer, you need to find a way to push the opponent’s forearm towards their bicep.
+As you have your shin or forearm in the elbow crease, this puts the bottom bicep tendon under extreme pressure.
 Your goal is to basically try and touch the opponent’s hand to their own shoulder.
 To do that, you have several different leg and/or arm configurations available.

 Another guard option includes any open guard, in which you have a lasso hook.
 You might be in a simple lasso guard or some complex variation like the spider lasso.
 The goal here is to reach under the armpit and trap the opponent’s shoulder and pull.
 Unlike the previous two examples, here your shin is going to be the source of pressure.